teimichael/BoostimQuickStart/README.md

 # BoostimQuickStart
 A QuickStart project for Boostim. \
-Boostim is a set of solutions for instant messaging.
+Boostim is a set of solutions for instant messaging. \
+This project encapsulates related components into containers and implements one-click deployment.

 ## Related Repositories
 - [BoostimCenter](https://github.com/teimichael/BoostimCenter): center node (controller)